johanthoren/aviv-calendar/README.md

 It also needs a trusted database of reported sightings from Israel.
 See aviv/hist_data.py for this.
 ## Contributing:
+This project is in massive need of testing.
+Don't be shy to post a bug issue or to create a pull-request.
+Dates that are giving the wrong information needs to be bug-reported so that I can correct any errors in the calculations.

 It's worth noting that this is my 'learning-by-doing-project' to learn python.
 In other words, please contribute and don't feel shy about pointing out obvious errors or style related issues.
 Please create an issue or a pull-request.
 ## Donations:
 If you want to contribute financially it's much appreciated, and needed.